 What you also realize is how much information is out there and how much you need to know about towing a trailer for 1,000 miles or more in unpredictable weather and traffic – all while your loved ones are along for the ride with you.

 That’s when it hits you that you have a lot of research to do, and although a weight-distribution hitch isn’t that expensive of a purchase, it is still a major one.

 That said, here are the top 10 picks for weight distribution hitches, some buying considerations, and some frequently asked questions to get you started:

 10 Best Weight Distribution Hitch Reviews

 01. EAZ LIFT Elite Kit 48056 – Preinstalled Parts Speed Up Connection Time

-The EAZ LIFT Elite kit comes with everything you need to start towing!
-This kit features a round bar weight distributing hitch with other standard components that are pre-stalled to save you time when you are setting up.
+EAZ LIFT Elite kit comes with everything you need to start towing!
+Elite kit features a round bar weight distributing hitch with other standard components that are pre-stalled to save you time when you are setting up.

 This hitch also delivers a smoother ride due to the positive latching action of its interchangeable bars for better operation.